 All that sticky rubber that we love comes with a price, which is a heavier hiking shoe.
 And while there is no question that weight is an important factor when it comes to hiking shoes, we believe that the stability, protection, and solid ride of the Sawtooth II are worth the extra weight.
-And the new version is, in fact, lighter than the original Sawtooth, bringing it closer to the middle of the pack in this metric.
+And the new version is, in fact, lighter than the original Sawtooth, bringing it closer to the rest in this metric.

 Often, lightweight hiking shoes don't work well for longer or multi-day hikes, or when carrying weight in a pack.
-One of the lightest shoes that we tested, The North Face Safien GTX, weighs about 3 ounces less per shoe, but they lack the traction, support, and durability of the Sawtooth II.
-If light and fast is your style, you might also check out the Hoka One One Tor Summit which looks bulky but is surprisingly light and crazy comfortable.
+The lightest shoes that we tested weigh about 4 ounces less per shoe, but they lack the traction, support, and durability of the Sawtooth II.
+If light and fast is your style, you might want to look at other options, but for max protection and durability, this shoe beat the rest.

 As with most of the hiking shoes that advertise waterproofness, the Oboz Sawtooth II Low did not leak at all in our testing.
 It is made with Oboz's BDry waterproof membrane, which keeps the water out while also transporting foot sweat out.
 We were a little surprised by how much water the Sawtooth II absorbed in our bucket test — over an ounce per shoe!
 While it would be a rare hike that you are standing around in three-plus inches of water for ten minutes or more, it is possible that a downpour could soak the shoes and you would be carrying around that extra weight.
 Leather can absorb water, but luckily it can also be treated with a little waterproofing wax for better repellency.

 A feature that we appreciate in this shoe is that the upper comes up higher in the front and on the sides for added protection.
-An extra half inch of coverage can make a difference when you are crossing mountain streams or navigating puddles.
+An extra half-inch of coverage can make a difference when you are crossing mountain streams or navigating puddles.
 If you love hiking in the winter, Oboz also makes our Top Pick for Winter Hiking, the Bridger 7" Waterproof boot.